Jalen Hurts: 2021 season

-2022 season
+2022 season: NFL MVP runner-up and first Super Bowl appearance

-Hurts completed 22 of his 35 pass attempts for 340 yards and three touchdowns in a 24–8 victory to improve to 3–0 on the season.
+Hurts completed 22 of his 35 pass attempts for 340 yards and three touchdowns over the Washington Commanders in a 24–8 victory to improve to 3–0 on the season.
 For his performance, Hurts was named NFC Offensive Player of Month for September, becoming the first Eagles player to win the award since 2017.
+During Week 5 against the Arizona Cardinals, Hurts and the Eagles would use the Tush Push to successfully make five out of six first-down conversions, resulting in the play becoming the team's primary focus during short-yardage situations.
 After a 29–17 victory over the Houston Texans, Hurts became the first Eagles quarterback to lead the team to an 8–0 record.

 In Week 12, Hurts rushed for 157 yards and threw for 153 yards and two touchdowns in a 40–33 win over the Packers, earning NFC Offensive Player of the Week.
 He became the first player with 150+ rushing yards, 150+ passing yards and multiple passing touchdowns in a single game.
 In Week 13, Hurts threw 380 pass yards and four total touchdowns (three passing, one rushing) against the Tennessee Titans, becoming the first Eagles player with at least 350 pass yards, three passing touchdowns, and a rushing touchdown in the same game.

-With a Week 14 win over the New York Giants, Hurts led the Eagles to a consecutive playoff berth.
-A day after the win over the Chicago Bears, it was revealed that Hurts sprained his throwing shoulder, ruling him out for the Eagles' Week 16 game against the Dallas Cowboys.
+With a Week 14 win over the Giants, Hurts led the Eagles to a consecutive playoff berth.
+A day after the win over the Bears, it was revealed that Hurts sprained his throwing shoulder, ruling him out for the Eagles' Week 16 game against the Cowboys.
 Despite his injury, Hurts would help lead the Eagles to a 22–16 victory over the Giants in Week 18.